Wabasca, Alberta: Arts and culture

 The Wabasca Public Library is located in the Lakeview Centre.
 Opened in October 2003, the library is a member of the Peace Library System which joins 39 communities across northern Alberta in a single library network.

 Wabasca hosts numerous events on an annual basis including the RCMP Fish Derby, the Wabasca Road Race, and the Lions Club Ski-Doo Rally among others.

-Wabasca has four churches including St. Charles Catholic Church, St. John's Anglican Church, St. Martins Catholic Church, and the Wabasca Revival Centre.
+Wabasca has four churches including St. Charles Catholic Church, St. John's Anglican Church, St. Martin's Catholic Church, and the Wabasca Revival Centre.